 - Individual counseling with addiction treatment specialists

-Since outpatient rehabilitation does not expect that you live inside the facility, it means that you might need to dedicate yourself to recovery so that the program proves worthwhile in the long run.
-You should also strive for sobriety and abstain from drugs without any monitoring or assistance.
+Since outpatient rehabilitation does not require that you reside inside the center, it means that you may need to dedicate yourself to sobriety so that the program proves fruitful in the long run.
+You should also strive for sobriety and abstain from drugs without any supervision or care.

-As long as your surroundings are conducive to your recovery, you may find that outpatient drug rehabilitation is the best option.
-This is because you will receive help and care at home so that you can continue focusing on overcoming your addiction - with none of the temptations you might have run into in the past.
+As long as your living situation and environment is conducive to your recovery, you might find that outpatient alcohol and drug treatment is the best option.
+This is because you will get support and assistance at home so that you can carry on focusing on beating your addiction - with none of the temptations you might have run into in the past.

-If you need assistance for a loved one but don't know where to begin call 1-877-882-9275 and speak with an addiction specialist.
-Whether your loved one is ready to go to rehab or you need to do an intervention, we can help you with whatever you need to get your loved one help.
+If you need assistance for a loved one but don't know where to begin call 1-877-882-9275 and speak with a registered addiction specialist.
+Whether your loved one is ready to go to treatment or you need to do an intervention, we can help you with whatever you need to get your loved one help.